-The Expert Mechanism is made up of five independent experts on the rights of indigenous peoples.
-The experts are appointed by the Human Rights Council which is to give due regard to experts of indigenous origin as well as to gender balance and geographic representation.
-More information about the members of the Expert Mechanism can be found here.
+The Expert Mechanism is composed of five independent experts on the rights of indigenous peoples (to be expanded to seven as of 1 May 2017).
+The experts are appointed by the Human Rights Council which is to give due regard to recognized competence and experience in the rights of indigenous peoples, experts of indigenous origin, and gender balance.
+More information about the members of the Expert Mechanism can be found

 Annual Sessions of the Expert Mechanism